zammad/zammad-user-documentation/extras/ai-features.rst

 are unsatisfied with the results, please use the feedback option to let your Zammad admin know.
 You can like (thumb up) or dislike (thumb down) the AI generated content.
 The dislike option allows you to leave an optional comment.
-Of course you can also give positive feedback if you are happy with the AI result.

 .. warning::
    Always double-check the AI responses.
 Although the features were developed